undergrad-partner-school

 A student organization is run by students at a university or a college institution, whose membership typically consists only of current students and/or alumni.

-There is a drama club you can join if acting is something that interests you.
+If you're a fan of the performing arts, there is a drama club you can get involved in.
 You have a passion for media and communication?
 Rider University publishes its own newspaper and has its own radio station.

 Student Services

-Rider University provides a number of services needed for a comfortable and safe life on campus.
+Rider University offers a number of services important for a comfortable and secure life on campus.

-There are 24-hour emergency phone and alarm devices.
-The school has electronically operated dormitory entrances.
+24/7 emergency phone and alarm devices are available.
+There are electronically operated dormitory entrances.
 There is a round-the-clock security patrol.
-The after-hours transportation/escort service is available.
+The transport/escort service operates during late hours.

 Career Services